Learn Tai Chi - The One Martial Art That Soothes Rather Than Inflicts Pain

-If you are lucky you may even find an outdoor class which will bring the added benefit of being outside in the fresh air too.
+And if you are lucky you may even find an outdoor class, which will bring the added benefit of exercising outside in the fresh air too.

-And after a few classes when you are confident with the workings of Tai Chi you can start to practice at home using free videos like the one below:
+After a few classes when you are confident with the movements of Tai Chi you could start to practice at home using free videos like the one above.

-And home practice is good too as it can be done anytime and it's free.
+And home practice is good as it can be done anytime you like.

-But to get the real benefit of Tai Chi and teach your body good balance and coordination you should really be practicing regularly.
+But to get the real benefit of Tai Chi and teach your body good balance and coordination you need to be practicing regularly.

 And even if this is just for 5-10 minutes at a time you will feel the benefits over the long run.